Sociotechnical Harms of Algorithmic Systems: Scoping a Taxonomy for Harm Reduction

 \subsubsection{Erasing social groups}

-Erasing social groups occurs when people, attributes, or artifacts associated with social groups are systematically absent ~\cite{Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021, Wang_Barocas_Laird_Wallach_2022}.
-Whereas stereotyping reflects systematic patterns of over- and under-representation, erasure reflects its extremes.
+Katzman et al. describe that in the context of image tagging, erasing social groups refers to ``when a system fail to recognize—and ... fails to correctly tag people belonging [to] specific social groups or attributes and artifacts that are bound up with the identities of those groups" ~\cite[p.
+3-4]{Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021}.
+For algorithmic systems more broadly, the erasure of social groups would mean that people, attributes, or artifacts associated with specific social groups are systematically absent or under-represented.
+Whereas stereotyping reflects systematic patterns of over- and under-representation, erasure captures its extremes.
 In instances of erasure, certain social groups are not legible to algorithmic systems.
-Erasure, as Dosono and Semaan ~\cite{Dosono_Semaan_2020, Welbl_2021} describe, reflects algorithmic hegemony through which the dominant “system of ideas, practices, and social relations that permeate the institutional and private domains of society” ~\cite{Gramsci_2009} are further normalized in sociotechnical systems.
-Design choices ~\cite{mengesha2021don} and training data ~\cite{Suresh_Guttag_2021} influence which people are legible to an algorithmic system.
-Prior work examined erasure in the context of misgendering ~\cite{Dev_Monajatipoor_Ovalle_Subramonian_Phillips_Chang_2021, Keyes_2018}, the systematic erasure of transgender and non-binary people ~\cite{Dev_Monajatipoor_Ovalle_Subramonian_Phillips_Chang_2021, Keyes_2018}, disability and ableism in image descriptions ~\cite{Bennett_Gleason_Scheuerman_Bigham_Guo_To_2021}, and marginalization of non-Western and underrepresented religious identities in systems ~\cite{Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021}.
+Erasure, as Dosono and Semaan ~\cite[p.
+1]{Dosono_Semaan_2020} describe, reflects a kind of algorithmic hegemony, as the dominant “system of ideas, practices, and social relations that permeate the institutional and private domains of society” become normalized in sociotechnical systems.
+Design choices ~\cite{mengesha2021don} and training data ~\cite{Suresh_Guttag_2021} influence which people and experiences are legible to an algorithmic system.
+Prior work examines erasure in the context of misgendering ~\cite{Dev_Monajatipoor_Ovalle_Subramonian_Phillips_Chang_2021, Keyes_2018}, the systematic erasure of transgender and non-binary people ~\cite{Dev_Monajatipoor_Ovalle_Subramonian_Phillips_Chang_2021, Keyes_2018}, disability and ableism in image descriptions ~\cite{Bennett_Gleason_Scheuerman_Bigham_Guo_To_2021}, and the marginalization of non-Western and underrepresented religious identities in systems ~\cite{Katzman_Barocas_Blodgett_Laird_Scheuerman_Wallach_2021}.